RLi43/mdwiki-seed/Introduction/pages/Courses.md

 Description:

 In the third semester, the team will refine their work, write an entrepreneurship plan, write a patent application, and finish the final project defense.

+#### Financial Big Data and Quantitative Analytics

+Course Number: 01510313	Credit: 3	Grade: \* 	Points: \*(\*)	Year-Semester: 2020-Autumn

+Type: Minor Optional Course

+Description:

+Quantitative investment is a challenging and fascinating field that combines the essence of multidisciplinary disciplines such as mathematical statistics, financial theory, sociology, and psychology.
+This course starts from a practical point of view and tries to open an entrance to this area with data analysis and model building.
+In this course, students are instructed to learn basic values and market behaviors, and master the market data analysis methods and tools.

 ## Projects in course